Victor Oladipo: Orlando Magic (2013–2016)

 On October 24, 2014, Oladipo was ruled out indefinitely after suffering a facial fracture in practice the previous day.
 Two days later, the Magic exercised their third-year team option on Oladipo's rookie scale contract, extending the contract through the 2015–16 season.
 He made his return from injury on November 14 wearing a facial protection mask as he made his season debut against the Milwaukee Bucks.
 In 25 minutes off the bench, he recorded 13 points, 3 rebounds and 2 assists in a 101–85 win.
 During the 2015 NBA All-Star Weekend, Oladipo competed in the Rising Stars Challenge and the Slam Dunk Contest, finishing second in the dunk contest behind Zach LaVine.
 On March 4, 2015, Oladipo scored a career-high 38 points on 15-of-25 shooting in a loss to the Phoenix Suns.

 On October 25, 2015, the Magic exercised their fourth-year team option on Oladipo's rookie scale contract, extending the contract through the 2016–17 season.
 Five days later, he recorded his second career triple-double with 21 points, 13 rebounds and 10 assists in a double-overtime loss to the Oklahoma City Thunder.
 He also hit a buzzer-beating three-pointer to send the game into double overtime.
 Oladipo averaged just 12.8 points per game over his first 12 games of the season.
 Head coach Scott Skiles moved Oladipo to a bench role for the Magic's November 25 game against the New York Knicks.
 Oladipo continued coming off the bench following this performance, averaging 17.0 points, 5.4 rebounds, 4.5 assists, 1.0 steals and 1.4 blocks over his first eight games off the bench.
 On January 4, he started for the Magic for the first time since November 23.
 In 34 minutes of action, he recorded a team-high 18 points, 7 rebounds, 5 assists and 2 steals in a loss to the Detroit Pistons.
-On March 18, he scored a career-high 45 points in a 109–103 loss to the Cleveland Cavaliers, becoming the ninth player in franchise history score 40 and the first Magic player to do so since Arron Afflalo in December 2013.
+On March 18, he scored a career-high 45 points in a 109–103 loss to the Cleveland Cavaliers, becoming the ninth player in franchise history to score 40 points in a game and the first Magic player to do so since Arron Afflalo in December 2013.
 Oladipo missed the final three games of the season with a concussion.